 My husband left the UK over two decades ago with his work, he never thought he was going to be away for this long nor that he will return with a family!
-I met him in Budapest and left my home country, Hungary, behind nearly two decades ago.
+I met him in Budapest and left my home country, Hungary, behind at the turn of the century.
 We were off to Taiwan, China, Hong Kong and Russia, and never once regretted our amazing journey.

 However as time went by and we had our twin girls, we kept thinking of settling down.
 So in between earthquakes; during typhoons in Asia, and during the long cold winter nights in Moscow, we were on the internet searching for our dream home.
 The moment we saw Splatt Mill for sale, we simply loved it, but it wasn't the big screaming realisation, it was more of a quiet hope that when we see it face to face we will like it as much as in the pictures.